Barn Door Hardware Buying Guide

 Privacy Locks

-Privacy Locks If you're hanging your barn door at the entrance of a bedroom or bathroom, you'll probably want the option to lock the door from the inside.
-There are several types of hardware that can be used to lock a barn door, such as hook latches, hasps, teardrop locks, and pocket door locks to name a few.
+If you're hanging your barn door at the entrance of a bedroom or bathroom, you'll probably want the option to lock the door from the inside.
+There are several types of hardware that can be used to lock a barn door, such as hook latches, hasps, teardrop locks, and pocket door locks.

 • The existing door jamb will no longer be needed, so removing it is simply a style choice.
 If you want to minimize labor and the jamb being there doesn’t bother you, then leave it.
 Removing it will require some woodwork, sanding, painting, and likely some drywall repair, but the result is a much cleaner and finished look.